Spiritual Formation and Soul Care, M.A.S.F.S.C.

 - Satisfactorily complete 56 semester credits as outlined in the curriculum.

 - All TTSF courses must be completed in residency at Biola.
-Advanced Standing, Reduction and transfer credit are not considered residency credits.
+Advanced Standing and transfer credit are not considered residency credits.

 - Complete the online introduction to theological research methodologies by the end of the second semester.